Computer Support Scams

 — InfoPackets

-They scammer will point out the stopped Microsoft services, calling these “errors” and telling you that your computer is about to crash.
+The scammer will point out the stopped Microsoft services, calling these “errors” indicating that your computer is about to crash.
 It isn't.

-These stopped services are normal, but most users are confused by the use of the keyboard commands and immediately feel out of their depth.
+These stopped services are normal, but most users are confused.

 The use of this intimidating technique is intentional.
 The caller wants you to panic so that you follow their advice without thinking about it.